 About

-Kate Golding is a settler Australian of English ancestry based on unceded Wurundjeri Woi-wurrung land.
+Kate Golding is an Australian of English ancestry based on unceded Wurundjeri Woi-wurrung land.
 She is a mother artist, educator and researcher.
 Golding completed a Master of Fine Arts in 2018 at the Victorian College of the Arts, University of Melbourne where her research focussed on critiquing the memorialisation of Captain Cook.

 Golding has exhibited both nationally and internationally.
 She presented her first public art commission Near this spot in Gordon Reserve for PHOTO 2021 International Festival of Photography in Melbourne.
 This commission was supported by a City of Melbourne Arts Grant.
 Kate co-authored BLAK COOK BOOK: New Cultural Perspectives on Cooks' Cottage.
 A set of provocations with Dr Paola Balla and Dr Clare Land, published by the City of Melbourne.

-Acknowledgement
+Acknowledgement of Country

 © Kate Golding 2025.
 All rights reserved.